57blocks/website-article/articles/What It Takes to Build a Payments Integration: Key Components and Considerations/README.md

+---
+published: true
-# What It Takes to Build a Payments Integration: Key Components and Considerations
+title: "What It Takes to Build a Payments Integration: Key Components and Considerations"
+author: ["Guangpeng.liu / Fullstack Engineer"]
+createTime: 2025-04-17
+tags: ["Payment", "Components"]
+landingPages: ["AI-AI Infra and Framework"]
+intro: "In today's digital economy, payment integration represents far more than just a technical implementation—it's a critical business capability that can define the success or failure of modern digital platforms.
+Whether you're building an e-commerce platform, a subscription service, or a marketplace, the ability to process payments reliably, securely, and efficiently is fundamental to business operations."
+---

 ## 1. Overview